What Causes a Bridge Collapse?

 Common Causes of Bridge Collapse

-With approximately 607,000 bridges in the United States, over 11% of those bridges were deemed structurally deficient by the Federal Highway Administration (FHA) in 2012.
-With this alarming statistic looming, there are many factors that can contribute to a bridge collapse including:
+There are approximately 617,000 bridges located across the United States.
+42% of these are at least 50 years old, and 7.5% have been deemed structurally deficient by the Federal Highway Administration (FHA) as of 2021.
+With this alarming statistic looming, various factors can contribute to a bridge collapse, including:

-Design Defect - These are bridges whose collapse is inevitable before the first vehicle traverses it.
-The fault lies not with the construction of the bridge, but the design itself.
-One of the worst bridge collapses in U.S. history occurred in 1981 as the result of a design defect when the crowded walkways of the Kansas City Hyatt Regency hotel collapsed, crashing onto the walkway which was directly below it before falling into the lobby.
-The collapse killed 114 people and was caused by a design defect in which structures where carrying double the loads they were intended to.
+One of the worst bridge collapses in U.S. history occurred in 1981 as the result of a design defect when the crowded walkways of the Kansas City Hyatt Regency hotel collapsed, crashing onto the walkway that was directly below it before falling into the lobby.
+The collapse killed 114 people and was caused by a design defect in which structures were carrying double the loads they were intended to.

-Boat Impact – Given that many bridges provide passage over water, many boats pass underneath them.
-While boats don’t usually move as fast as trains or passenger vehicles, they are large in mass which can spell disaster if they collide with the structure of a bridge.
-The Judge William Seeber Bridge in New Orleans suffered such a collapse from boat impact in 1993.
-A barge passing under struck a pier supporting the bridge and severed it.
-Nearly 150 feet of bridge collapsed as a result.
-One motorist driving on the bridge at the time died in the accident.
+Given that many bridges provide passage over water, boats often travel underneath them.
+While boats don’t usually move as fast as trains or passenger vehicles, they are large in mass, which can spell disaster if they collide with the structure of a bridge.
+This is particularly true with cargo vessels like the 984-foot Dali.

 Contact Us